Unauthorised absence from work can have a significant impact on your business, both in financial and operational terms.

 Employee entitlement to pay for unauthorised absence from work

-Each workplace might have different rules on what is regarded as acceptable reasons for absence and in what circumstances an employee will be entitled to receive payment for being absent from work.
+Each workplace will have different rules on what is regarded as acceptable reasons for absence and in what circumstances an employee will be entitled to receive payment for being absent from work.

 In many cases, any entitlement to be paid for being off work will only be triggered once the employer has been notified of the reasons for the absence.